mabogunje/yorudi/README.md

 Given the unique properties of the Yoruba language (as detailed above), a specialized input format is used to accurately record words.
 Details of this format are given below:

-Every entry in a Yorudi dictionary must be made up of 4 major parts
-1. A simplified Yoruba form of the word
-2. The complete Yoruba decomposition of the word
-3. The target language glossary of definitions
-4. An attribute list (Optional)

-### INPUT FORMAT

                 yoruba decomposition (2)                   optional attribute list (4) v                                             v
             gbogbo [gbó . gbó]  /all  /many  /every  <first: attribute | second: attribute>
                ^                              ^
         simplified yoruba (1)       glossary of definitions (3)

-#### 1. SIMPLIFIED YORUBA
+##### 1. SIMPLIFIED YORUBA
 This is simply the word in the standard roman alphabet.
-(a) It should be recorded as it is spoken in the Oyo dialect for consistency (b) Neither tone nor decomposition should be indicated e.g ati, jeun, loke, sugbon
++ It should be recorded as it is spoken in the Oyo dialect for consistency
++ Neither tone nor decomposition should be indicated e.g ati, jeun, loke, sugbon

-#### 2. YORUBA DECOMPOSITION
+##### 2. YORUBA DECOMPOSITION
-Here the word must be fully specified to include the following properties (a) Tone marks
+Here the word must be fully specified to include the following properties
++ Tone marks
-(b) Component words (making sure to identify the root) (c) Linguistic properties i.e  Assimilation and Elision
++ Component words (making sure to identify the root)
++ Linguistic properties i.e  Assimilation and Elision

-#### 3. GLOSSARY
+##### 3. GLOSSARY
-The glossary is a list of synonymous words and phrases in the target language (a) Each synonym must be separated by a forward slash (b) Each glossary entry may optionally feature short annotations in parentheses (c) For readability, each slash in the glossary should be two (2) spaces away from the last entry
+The glossary is a list of synonymous words and phrases in the target language
++ Each synonym must be separated by a forward slash
++ Each glossary entry may optionally feature short annotations in parentheses
++ For readability, each slash in the glossary should be two (2) spaces away from the last entry

-#### 4. ATTRIBUTE LIST
+##### 4. ATTRIBUTE LIST
 The attribute list may be used to indicate special properties such as indexes into other Yòrúdí language dictionaries.
 In most cases a contributor need not concern themselves with these.
-(a) The attribute list must be denoted by angle brackets of the form < attrib. list >
++ The attribute list must be denoted by angle brackets of the form < attrib. list >
-(b) Each attribute consist of a key-value pair separated by a colon and must be separated by a vertical bar (c) For readability, there should always be a spaces between vertical-bars and attributes as well as the colon and value in the key value pair (as in the previous example)
++ Each attribute consist of a key-value pair separated by a colon and must be separated by a vertical bar
++ For readability, there should always be a spaces between vertical-bars and attributes as well as the colon and value in the key value pair (as in the previous example)

 ## ADDITIONAL NOTES